Ivy Tutors Network Logo

 Find a tutor

-AP Chemistry Tutors in NYC
+AP Chemistry Tutors in NYC, ATL, and Online

 Advanced Placement (AP) exams are given every year in May, and are a great way to show universities that you can excel in college level classes.
 Scoring a 4 or 5 on an AP can even exempt you from taking certain courses as a freshman!
 Not all schools offer AP classes, but you can still take the exams anyway if you’re a wiz-kid in a particular subject.